basimkhajwal/LSD/README.md

 - [x] Create a generic dialog box screen
 - [x] Add a currency system with stars in order to unlock new packs
 - [x] Introduce variable level numbers within a pack
+- [x] Create a different launch system and allow a choice between default and new type